Mueller Will Issue No Further Indictments, DOJ Says

 “Now that he’s wrapped up his investigation, Attorney General Barr must provide Congress and the American people with the findings to finally put an end to the speculation and innuendo that has loomed over this administration since its earliest days,” Grassley’s letter said.

-Even though the Mueller probe is over, various investigations into the Trump Administration, Organization and campaign remain ongoing, including probes by Congress, the Southern District of New York, and the New York Attorney General’s office, per The New York Times.
+Even though the Mueller probe is over, various investigations into the Trump Administration, organization, and campaign remain ongoing, including probes by Congress, the Southern District of New York, and the New York Attorney General’s office, per The New York Times.